 4. Wild Mersey

-This network of more than 100 kilometres of trails near the north-west town of Latrobe is adventure riding at its best.
+This growing network of trails in Tasmania’s north west is adventure riding at its best.
 Expect serious switchbacks and flowy trails that take in peaks and descend to the Mersey River flats.

 5. Hollybank Mountain Bike Park

 Only 20 minutes’ drive north-east of Launceston, Hollybank Mountain Bike Park has easy-to-ride loops and wooden berms.
 Those seeking a challenge can tackle the Juggernaut track, a 10-kilometre downhill descent on steep and rugged terrain.
 Skilled riders can tack on the 200-metre Reverb and 1.5-kilometre Ginger Ridge tracks, packed with steep rock chutes, drops and turns.